Print Location: Art Library & Main Oversize CB 351 .M293 1983

 Preceded by the Bibliography of the History of Art

-Indexes international journals, conference proceedings, collected essays, and exhibition catalogs covering the Middle Ages in Europe, the Middle East and North Africa.
+Indexes international scholarship covering the Middle Ages in Europe, the Middle East, and North Africa.

 Dates of Coverage: 1967 to date